hollabharath/cveda_mri/anonymization/README.md

 Acquisition centres run [DicomEditor][1] de-identification scripts to anonymize DICOM files before uploading them to the c-VEDA server.
 The syntax of these scripts is described in the [MIRC DICOM Anonymizer][2] page.
+Our strategy is to:
+* start with the default `dicom-anonymizer.script` provided with [DicomEditor][1],
+  which is supposed to implement the `Basic Profile` described in [DICOM PS3.15][4], [Table E.1-1 Application Level Confidentiality Profile Attributes][5]
+* keep dates and time as described in column `Rtn.
+Long.
+Full Dates Opt.`,
+* keep the attribute that holds the PSC1 code.

 History
 =======